khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 1. **Avatar** (optional): Prefixes a group or project link.
 1. **Link**: Opens the page in the same window.
 1. **Separator**: The forward slash character `/` is between each link.
-1. **Border**: The bottom border should always be present between the breadcrumb and the content of the page.

 ## Guidelines